dwyl/smart-home-security-system/NFC_Reader.md

     Do we have to?
 It can slow the Pi Zero down to a crawl sometimes :(

-    + This could be down to excessive logging - Erlang I/O is pretty slow
+    + This could be down to excessive logging - Erlang I/O is pretty slow ✅ -- Remove logging to remove performance issues